Not Everything Needs a Label

 Not every experience is a sign.
 Not every moment needs to be named.

-Some feelings are just feelings, meant to be felt, not analyzed or rushed into self-diagnosis.
+Some feelings are just feelings, meant to be felt, not analyzed.
 Allowing space for emotional awareness without labels can be a quiet form of care.

 And maybe that’s part of caring for your mind, allowing it to exist as it is, without constantly asking it to prove its pain.